Youtir/Pharmaceutical-Assistance-Chatbot-PharmaBot/README.md

 https://github.com/Bhargava-Sai-P/Chatbot-using-nltk/blob/master/dialog_talk_agent.xlsx

 The main libraries and Frameworks used for this project are:
-- NLTK (Natural Language Toolkit).
+- NLTK (Natural Language Toolkit) for tokenizing, chunking and extracting entities from the user input.
-- Scikit-Learn.
+- Scikit-Learn to perform word embedding bag of words model and count vectorizer model.
+- Flask to deploy the chatbot on facebook apps and messenger.
-- Flask.
+- Ngrok For tunneling.